yaml/yaml-spec/spec/spec.md

 ## #.
 Prior Art

-YAML’s initial direction was set by the data serialization and markup language discussions among [SML-DEV members^].
+YAML's initial direction was set by the data serialization and markup language discussions among [SML-DEV members^].
-Later on, it directly incorporated experience from Ingy döt Net’s Perl module [Data::Denter^].
+Later on, it directly incorporated experience from Ingy döt Net's Perl module [Data::Denter^].
 Since then, YAML has matured through ideas and support from its user community.